Skin school, Acne, Anti-aging, Skincare

 Round Lab Birch Juice Moisturizing Cleanser by Adela Wong for Garden of Muses. *Affiliate links below.

 I tried Round Lab Birch Juice Moisturizing Cleanser quite a while ago, and the cleanser is still one of the most pleasant, mildly foaming gel cleansers I’ve used.
-My mother-in-law stole my first tube because it was so gentle on her very dry skin.
+My mother-in-law stole my first tube because it was so gentle on her dry skin.

-Round Lab Birch Juice Moisturizing Cleanser contains natural surfactants derived from coconut that foam beautifully to remove impurities.
+Round Lab Birch Juice Moisturizing Cleanser is sulfate-free and contains natural surfactants derived from coconut that foam beautifully to remove impurities.
 In addition to cleansing the skin’s surface, the Round Lab Birch Cleanser travels deep into pores to prevent buildup and blemishes, all without compromising the skin’s barrier function.
 It’s gentle yet effective, leaving skin clean, bright, and hydrated.

 Round Lab Birch Juice Moisturizing Cleanser effectively rinses impurities without excess product or prolonged scrubbing.
 When rinsing, gently wet your face with warm water, massage a pea-sized amount of the cleanser over the skin in circular motions, rinse clean, and pat dry.
-This is a fantastic second cleanser for all skin types, and I recommend it for those with dry, aging skin.

 Water, Glycerin, Sodium Cocoyl Alaninate, Lauryl Hydroxysultaine, Disodium Cocoamphodiacetate, Sodium Methyl Cocoyl Taurate, Acrylate/C10-30 Alkyl Acrylate Crosspolymer, Betula Alba Juice(10,000 Ppm), Butylene Glycol, Sodium Hyaluronate, Hyaluronic Acid, Sodium Chloride, Glyceryl Glucoside, Ascorbic Acid, 1,2-Hexanediol, Artemisia Annua Extract, Anthemis Nobilis Flower Oil, Pinus Sylvestris Leaf Oil, Quillaja Saponaria Bark Extract, Caprylyl Glycol, Coco-Glucoside, Glyceryl Caprylate, Sodium Cocoyl Isethionate, Hexylene Glycol, Citric Acid, Disodium EDTA.